 Clean Resources

-Achieving our Clean Energy Commitment will include various methods such as relying on Palo Verde; increasing clean energy resources, including renewables; promoting energy efficiency; and optimizing regional resources.
+Achieving our Clean Energy Commitment will include various methods such as relying on Palo Verde, increasing clean energy resources, including renewables, promoting energy efficiency, and optimizing regional resources.

 Read More +